veltsonbastien/BotRecordings/README.md

+# BotRecordings: Develop with video call bots!
-BotRecordings makes it easy to add a bot to a video call and get the video recording!
+BotRecordings makes it easy to add a bot to a video call and get the video recording.
 This is a demo built on top of the [Recall.ai](https://www.recall.ai/) API.

 ## Step 1: Get started on Recall.ai